GUE-CYBER-LIMITED/digital-skills-for-marketing/05_soft_skills/writing_professional_emails.md

 2. Write a pretend email (e.g., Subject: Project Update, Dear Mr. Jones, Please review my project by Wednesday.
 Thank you!
 Best, Alex).
 3. Write down:
    - The email.
-   - How it’s professional (e.g., “Polite and structured”).
+   - How it's professional (e.g., "Polite and structured").
 **Steps (Android)**:
 1. Open a note-taking app, **Google Docs**, or **Gmail** app.
 2. Write a pretend email.
 3. Write down:
    - The email.
-   - How it’s professional.
+   - How it's professional.
 **Compare**: On macOS or Linux, editors are similar.
 How might they differ?
 Write one difference.

 **Example Answer (Windows)**: